Table of contents

 Raising money for your business is one of the first steps to turning (or keeping) the lights on, paying employees, and making your product.
 For many business owners, funding their venture is top of mind.
-It can also be stressful.
+It can also be a stressor.
 Here are a few key ways you can raise money to run your business:

 Friends and family

 Depending on your personality and your family, this may be the easiest or hardest way to raise money.

 In 2010, 5 percent of Americans provided personal money to help fund someone’s business.
 Of that group, 32 percent gave money to a friend or neighbor, 26 percent gave money to a close family member, and 11 percent gave to another relative, according to a survey by the Global Entrepreneurship Monitor.

 Even when asking your friends and family for money for your business, you want to treat it like you’re asking a big-time investor you don’t know.

 To get started, write down your pitch.
 This is important to persuading your friends and family to give you money.
 While you don’t need a 50-page business plan, you should still highlight key points about why investing in you and your business is a good idea.